-On February 28 of this year, Groupon announced that it had ousted CEO Andrew Mason.
+On February 28, 2013, Groupon announced that it had ousted CEO Andrew Mason.

 Groupon had faced another dismal showing in the fourth quarter of 2012; one more in a series of poor showings.